 - Because it contains caffeine, don't drink Fit Tea before bedtime

-While I think the overall risk might be low, this report adds to growing speculation that garcinia cambogia extracts might be harmful to the livers of some people.
+While I think the overall risk might be low, this report adds to the growing speculation that garcinia Cambogia extracts might be harmful to the livers of some people.
 My guess is there is very little garcinia in Fit Tea since it's listed last among the ingredients.